markus-brln/ComputerGraphicsCompetition2021/README.md

 ## Credits

-* SFML library used for keyboard
+- SFML library used for keyboard input and display output, which is as easy as pygame https://www.sfml-dev.org/
+- Teaching Assistant Boris that helped me with compiling on Windows 10
+- Jurjen Bokma from the C++ Course for the Makefile that probably saved me like an hour in compile time (and will continue to do so in my future C++ projects...)